-This draft environmental impact statement (EIS) considers the following alternatives: (1) FFP's proposal, as outlined above; (2) no action, meaning license denial; and (3) a staff alternative.
-Under the staff alternative, the project would be constructed and operated as proposed by FFP and described above, with some modifications or additions as described below.
+This final environmental impact statement (EIS) considers the following alternatives: (1) FFP's proposal, as outlined above; (2) no action, meaning license denial; and (3) a staff alternative.
+Under the staff alternative, the project would be constructed and operated with FFP's proposed measures identified above, the conditions required by the Washington DOE Clean Water Act section 401 water quality certification (WQC) included in Appendix M, and staff's recommended modifications and additional measures described below.